 I second OYJ's opinion; If it ain't broke, don't fix it!
 My YJ has 126000 on it, and the only parts replaced so far is wipers, plugs, pads, air cleaner, plug wires, distributor cap, shocks, converter and muffler (excluding tires and headlights).....OOps, forgot the top was replaced.
 I know of two that have 2k on them, and the only real problems both have experienced were brake problems.
 Welcome to the forum, lots of knowledge here.

-I have a Jeep (sort of, its stock, high mileage 95YJ) Sportster for sale!
-Need money for mods.
+I have a Jeep (sort of, its stock, high mileage 95YJ) Sporty sold, mower blew up, all money went for new mower and still have payments.
+Life!

 The ECU on my son's '87 is located under the dash, right behind the glove box.
 His is a six cyln. but I would think that yours would be in the same place